willymcallister/willymcallister.github.io/_articles/sign-convention.md

 <details>
 <summary>What is that voltage arrow?</summary>
 <p>The images above show voltage using two notations: with $+$ and $-$ signs, and also with an orange voltage arrow.
-The voltage arrow points from $-$ towards $+$.
+The voltage arrow points from $-$ to $+$.
 The polarity signs and the arrow are redundant, they mean exactly the same thing.
 You can use either or both in your schematics.</p>
 </details>

 ### Example 1